Where is Florianopolis

 swells.

-probably the months getting the highest number of votes
+the months getting the highest number of votes

 is fantastic and warm (average highs – March: